IRS Section 179: What You Need to Know (2022)

-IRS deductions for Section 179 eligible property are one way the government promotes reinvestment of small and medium companies into equipment and technology.
+IRS deductions for section 179 eligible property are one of the ways the government encourages small and medium businesses to reinvest in themselves through technology.

 This section of the IRS code allows businesses to deduct the total cost of qualified depreciable assets purchased in a single year (up to a limit) from their tax returns.
-This means instead of using depreciating allowances over several years, companies can invest in new equipment and technology regularly.
+Instead of using depreciating allowances over several years, companies can invest in new equipment and technology regularly.

 How Does IRS Section 179 Work?